-- 9. There are a variety of constraints and legislation applied to the European Union (EU) commercial fishing industry.
-Fishing activity is directly impacted by many regulatory measures, and therefore so is fishing effort and landings values. - 10.
+- 8. There are a variety of constraints and legislation applied to the European Union (EU) commercial fishing industry.
+Fishing activity is directly impacted by many regulatory measures, and therefore so are fishing effort and landings values. - 9.
 The main bodies regulating commercial fishing in English waters are the EU through the Common Fisheries Policy (CFP) and the MMO through national and regional regulations.
 In addition, within the 6nm limit, Inshore Fisheries and Conservation Authorities (IFCAs) regulate fisheries through the implementation of local byelaws and Regulating Orders.
-The section of the offshore cable corridor which is located within the 6nm limit falls within the Eastern IFCA District and therefore under its jurisdiction. - 11.
+The section of the offshore cable corridor which is located within the 6nm limit falls within the Eastern IFCA District and therefore under its jurisdiction. - 10.
 It should be noted that access to fishing grounds within UK's territorial waters (out to the 12nm) is generally restricted to UK vessels only.
 There are, however, a number of European countries that can access grounds between the UK's 6 and 12nm limit provided they hold historic fishing rights.
-As shown in Figure A13.1.2 in areas relevant to the proposed East Anglia ONE North project, Belgium and France have historic rights and therefore are allowed to fish between the 6 and 12nm limit.

-- 12. Whilst it is possible that "Brexit" negotiations may result in future modifications to the current fishing access rights of EU member states to UK waters, at present the eventual outcome of the negotiations is unknown.
-As it is unclear what changes may be implemented, they cannot be considered in any assessment. - 13.
-Further detailed information on existing commercial fisheries legislation in areas relevant to the proposed East Anglia ONE North project can be found in Annex 2.
+As shown in Figure A13.1.2 in areas relevant to the proposed East Anglia TWO project, Belgium and France have historic rights and therefore are allowed to fish between the 6 and 12nm limit. - 11.
+Whilst it is possible that "Brexit" negotiations may result in modifications to the current fishing access rights of EU member states to UK waters, at present the eventual outcome of the negotiations is unknown and it is unclear what changes may be implemented. - 12.
+Further detailed information on existing commercial fisheries legislation in areas relevant to the proposed East Anglia TWO project can be found in Annex 2.

-Figure A13.1.2 Historic fishing rights of European nationalities between the UK's 6 and 12nm limit (UKHO, 2011)
+Figure A13.1.2 Historical fishing rights of European nationalities between the UK's 6 and 12nm limit (UKHO, 2011)